Aquat1c/efz_framedata_discordbot/README.md

    - Notes and additional metadata
 3. **Integration**: The processed data is used by the Discord bot to respond to user queries about character moves and frame data.

-CURRENTLY, A LOT OF THINGS IN THE JSONs are hardcoded, since the Wiki has inconsisten formatting for different characters(mostly follow-up moves)
+CURRENTLY, A LOT OF THINGS IN THE JSONs are hardcoded, since the Wiki has inconsistent formatting for different characters(mostly follow-up moves)
 ---
 ```
 ## Getting Started